ClickHouse/ClickHouse/docs/en/operations/settings/settings_users.md

 ### user_name/networks

-List of networks that the user can connect to the ClickHouse server from.
+List of networks from which the user can connect to the ClickHouse server.

-Each element of the list has one of the following forms:
+Each element of the list can have one of the following forms:

 - `<ip>` — IP address or network mask.